 Click the button Switch to query results view, in the upper corner of the Prediction Query Builder.

 The expected results contain the possible predicted values for each service grade given these inputs, together with support and probability values for each prediction.
 You can return to design view at any time and change the inputs, or add more inputs.

-Although you can create predictions by using a neural network model, more typically the neural network model is used for exploration of complex relationships.
 If you already know the attributes that are relevant to the business problem, you can use a logistic regression model to predict the effect of making changes in some attributes.
 Logistic regression is a statistical method that is commonly used to make predictions based on changes in independent variables: for example, it is used in financial scoring, to predict customer behavior based on customer demographics.

 In this task, you will learn how to create a data source that will be used for predictions, and then make predictions to help answer several business questions.

 There are many ways to provide input data: for example, you might import staffing levels from a spreadsheet, and run that data through the model to predict service quality for the next month.

 In this lesson, you will use the Data Source View designer to create a named query.
 This named query is a custom Transact-SQL statement that for each shift on the schedule calculates the maximum number of operators on staff, the minimum calls received, and the average number of issues that are generated.
 You will then join that data to a mining model to make predictions about a series of upcoming dates.

 To generate input data for a bulk prediction query